-With Shelter in Place passed those who enjoy the visits from friends or family are even more limited now, out of necessity and for their protection.
+With Covid mutating and the knowledge of how it often affects the elderly they have less contact with friends or family out of necessity for their protection.
 Now their main outings are to the doctor for acute situations.

 Many of you know about Meals on Wheels.
-This group of people who usually deliver cooked meals and sit and visit with those clients, are now only allowed to drop off the meals.
-They can not come in for visits for fear of spreading the Coronavirus, (Covid 19) to the elderly.
+This group of people who usually deliver cooked meals, sit and visit with those clients, are now only allowed to drop off the meals.
+They can not come in for visits for fear of spreading the Coronavirus to the elderly.
 These visits were a highlight of the elderly clients’ days.

-There is one modern convenience that most everyone has now.
-The senior citizens may not have a smart phone or computer.
+The smart phone is one modern convenience that most everyone has now.
 For the older generations these major sources of connecting with others can’t be afforded and even if the aged could afford one, many are past the point of enjoying them because of their complexity and the fact that many may even be intimidated by them.

 But most still enjoy their phones.
 So there is one thing that those of us with a phone can do: we can call our present and former neighbors; call those who are elderly and lonely who we knew in the past.
 Since you can’t go see them, a phone call can do wonders to brighten their day.
 We can join others in praying for those who are suffering or send positive energy to them.
 But there is something else we can do.

 Lately I have been calling and talking with one or more of my friends or former neighbors, It’s not quite the same as seeing them but it does feel good to hear the voice of someone I love or enjoyed spending time with in the past.